Quantum Gravitational Sensor for Space Debris: Three Dimensional GGN and Reduction to two Dimensions

 The GGN formula Eq.~\eqref{112} remains a decent approximation even when $u_\omega\sim1$ which is the regime considered in ~\cite{PhysRevD.30.732} where they have omitted the dimensionless prefactor $u_\omega^2$.
+Besides, as is seen in \eqref{112}, the choice of $T$ should be $b/v$ to match the result in \cite{PhysRevD.30.732}, otherwise there will be an additional factor.
 Finally, using Eq.~\eqref{112} we find that the local acceleration simplifies to the simple expression:

 which matches Eq.~\eqref{aloc-3dim-approx} for $\alpha=0$ and $\beta=\pi/2$.